hull-graveyard/hull-stache/README.md

 The webhook has been writen in PHP.
 Although we reconmmend PHP 5.4, any version starting at PHP 5.1 should work.

+## Goals of this demo

+The purpose of this demo is mainly to demonstrate how Webhooks in Hull work.
+And we're really big fan of silly useless demos here!

 ## How to add a webhook to your app

 1. Write your script/app that can respond to POST requests